 Experienced Divorce Lawyers

-When you get married in Mississippi, a binding legal relationship is created that continues indefinitely.
-The marital relationship can only be terminated by: (1) a no fault divorce; (2) a fault based divorce; or (3) death.
+When you get married in Mississippi, a legal relationship is created that continues indefinitely.
+This relationship can only be terminated by: (1) a no fault divorce; (2) a fault based divorce; or (3) death.

-A no-fault divorce is available only if both sides agree.
-This is also known as an irreconcilable differences divorce.
-It is almost always the the cheapest and fastest path to a divorce.
-This type of divorce can usually be finalized in 60 to 90 days.
+A no-fault divorce is only available if both sides are in agreement.
+It is also known as an irreconcilable differences divorce.
+It is almost always the least expensive and fastest way to a divorce.
+It can often be completed in 60 to 90 days.

-A fault based divorce is more time consuming and expensive unless the allegation of fault is admitted.
+A fault based divorce is almost always more time consuming and expensive.
 To obtain a contested fault based divorce, you must prove the existence of one of the statutory grounds.

-In some situations, discretion and continued work towards possible reconciliation is the best path forward.
+In some situations, reconciliation may be the best path forward.
 In other situations, there is no hope for reconciliation.
 Regardless, we have the experience to successfully guide you through the entire process.

-For more information about common divorce related issues, please use the following links:
+For more information about common divorce related issues, please click on the following links:

 - Grounds for Divorce;